Thane’s Infrastructure Dust Crisis: When Development Costs Clean Air

 Majiwada to Wadpe stretch under widening.
 Work active in Bay Bridge area.
 Motorists report dust exposure during peak hours.

-According to ground observations and local reports, dust-control measures such as water sprinkling, green cloth covering, and perimeter fencing mandated by MPCB guidelines issued October 17, 2025 are not visibly implemented at these major government infrastructure sites.
+According to ground observations and local reports, dust-control measures such as water sprinkling, green cloth covering, and perimeter fencing are not visibly implemented at these major government infrastructure sites.
+The MPCB issued revised guidelines on October 17, 2025 for construction and Ready Mix Concrete operations.

-MSRDC Superintendent Engineer Ramesh Pocket stated: “Relevant contractors will soon be instructed to take measures regarding pollution control at work on the Mumbai Nashik Highway.”
-The Mumbai Metropolitan Region Development Authority could not respond even after receiving requests for comment.
+An MSRDC official stated that contractors on the Mumbai-Nashik Highway will be instructed to implement pollution control measures.
+The Mumbai Metropolitan Region Development Authority did not respond to requests for comment.

 The Rulebook vs. Reality